-Chapters 4 and 5 detail the skills as well as the capacities and necessary strategies to realise these competence.
+Chapters 4 and 5 of the CEFR detail the skills as well as the capacities and necessary strategies to realise these competences.
 We now focus on the different options and issues that all acquisition processes, and so all development, require.

-The CEFR insists on flexible notions in respect to unbalanced and changing competence.
-The latter, in particular, is discussed in regards to plurilingual and pluricultural dimensions (6.
-1. 3.
-1).
-For this reason the CEFR introduces the notions of "profile" (6.
-1. 3.
-1) and "partial competence" (6.
-1. 3.
-4).
+The CEFR insists on flexible notions in respect to imbalanced and developing competence.
+The latter, in particular, is discussed with regard to plurilingual and pluricultural dimensions (6.1.3.1).
+For this reason the CEFR introduces the notions of "profile" (6.1.3.1) and "partial competence" (6.1.3.4).
 These two notions demonstrate that a great variety of combinations naturally exist between the mastery of certain languages or of specific skills in one language.
-Therefore unequal competence between languages and cultures may appear a phenomenon that is perfectly normal.
-These differences inevitably appear in the process of developing ever-increasing multilingual skills, which can have a highly differentiated character (6.
-1. 3.
-1).
+Therefore, unequal competence between languages and cultures may appear as a phenomenon that is perfectly normal.
+They are part of a process, i.e. the construction of a broader plurilingual competence which inevitably has a highly changing nature (6.1.3.1).

 Central to the CEFR is a hierarchical taxonomic order.
 As students learn they also gain linguistic and communicative awareness, along with enhanced metacognitive states, which create an enabling dynamic toward ever-increasing competence.

-Just as there are partial skills that combine in various dynamic ways, there are also partial or temporary objectives (6.
-1. 4.2) that are complementary and differ in their typologies.
-The definition, and consequent combinations, of different objectives is not a mere stylistic exercise.
+Just as there are partial skills that combine in various dynamic ways, there are also partial or temporary objectives (6.1.4.2) that are complementary and differ in their typologies.
+The definition, and consequent combinations, of different objectives "is not a mere stylistic exercise.
 It illustrates the possible diversity of learning aims and the variety to be found in the provision of teaching.
-Obviously, a great many types of provision, in and out of school, cover several of these objectives at the same time: "Pursuing a specifically designated objective also means [...] that the achievement of the stated objective will lead to other results which were not specifically aimed at or which were not the main concern "(p.
+Obviously, a great many types of provision, in and out of school, cover several of these objectives at the same time [...] pursuing a specifically designated objective also means [...] that the achievement of the stated objective will lead to other results which were not specifically aimed at or which were not the main concern" (p.
 138).

-It is evident from that perspective that the CEFR does not consider it useful to distinguish between learning and acquisition but rather limits itself in mentioning the distinction between these two terms and by proposing that they be used in an interchangeable manner (6.
-2. 1), there being no more generic term.
-With the same logic, it is important to emphasize the CEFR's position in respect to errors.
+It is evident from that perspective that the CEFR does not consider it useful to distinguish between learning and acquisition but rather limits itself to mentioning the distinction between these two terms and by proposing that they be used in an interchangeable manner (6.2.1), there being no other generic term.
+With the same logic, it is important to emphasise the CEFR's position with respect to errors.

-6. Error is neither a "mistake"...nor a sin
+6. Error is neither a "mistake" ... nor a sin